 The California legislature well hold hearings in early 2018 to investigate the program to disable recloser devices in high risk fire areas and to look at additional safety measures.
 Many homeowners who lost their homes to the wine country wildfires have filed lawsuits against PG&E for negligently maintaining its equipment.
 For more information about this story see the San Francisco Chronicle article by Joaquin Palomino dated 12/30/17.

-The Van Blois Law firm has successfully pursued PG&E negligent acts in the past and has achieved large damage awards for the firms clients.
+The Van Blois & Associates firm has successfully pursued PG&E negligent acts in the past and has achieved large damage awards for the firms clients.